 |Year:||8th at MIT|

-Amelia Booth returns in the 2014-15 season for her eighth year as MIT's assistant/novice lightweight women's coach.
+Amelia Patton returns in the 2014-15 season for her eighth year as MIT's assistant/novice lightweight women's coach.
 In 2012-13 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta as well as seeing the squad qualify for the IRA National Championship.
 Other highlights during the season were a pair of wins over Radcliffe by the novice 4 crew in the spring.
 Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.

-Booth earned a Master's Degree in Applied Anatomy and Physiology from Boston University while coaching BU's adult recreational program.
+Patton earned a Master's Degree in Applied Anatomy and Physiology from Boston University while coaching BU's adult recreational program.
 Before moving to Boston, she received her bachelor's degree in sociology from Duke University.